 Place encompasses all things related to the location of your products, where you choose to sell them or distribute them.
 The Place where your products are sold, housed and distributed can be a physical place like a store or a warehouse, or it can be digital like a website’s e-store, or cloud-based platform.

 The real value of smart marketing is getting the right offerings, in the right Place, at the right time.
 So, it’s essential to evaluate the location where you conduct your business; consider your audience - are they offline or online shoppers?
-There’s zero-point in shelling out month-on-month to rent premium space on the high street in a busy city if your target market largely shops online.
+There’s zero point in shelling out month-on-month to rent premium space on the high street in a busy city if your target market largely shops online.

 Research is the key to finding the right location for you and your customers.
 Remember, always consider what your competitors are doing, forgetting to do so may see them overtake you in certain locations.

 Wherever you decide is the right place for you, ensure it’s of the highest standard and a great representation of your brand.
 If it’s a physical location, your store design must be easily accessible, clean, and aesthetically pleasing, and your staff must be pleasant and helpful to customers.
-Likewise, if you choose a digital option, be sure to invest in good user experience (UX) to make sure usability, design, and security are up to scratch.
+Likewise, if you choose a digital option, be sure to invest in a good user experience (UX) to make sure usability, design, and security are up to scratch.

 Money makes the world go round and, as such, the Price of your products is a big factor in the 4Ps of the Marketing Mix.
 Price is a primary component of the perceived and actual value of your product - the price must match your customers’ expectations and correlate with your budget.

 Price can connote different characteristics of products; a high price tag, in some cases, can imply luxury and exclusivity, but this is largely dependent on the brand’s reputation and promotional styles such as advertising and tone of voice.
 However, do not purposely over-price your products.
 This will have a negative impact if your goods do not live up to the price paid for them, if they’re made poorly or break quickly, for example.
-Similarly, a low price tag suggests a budget item, which can give some customers the impression that your product is of low-quality.
+Similarly, a low price tag suggests a budget item, which can give some customers the impression that your product is of low quality.
 Thus, it is important to value your product precisely based on its quality, longevity, and how it compares to its competitors.

 One factor that will also impact the price of your products or services is supply and demand; how many units of your product exist and how many people actually want it?
 Supply can either be infinite, like a digital software product or limited and exclusive, like a Tesla car, for example.